Introduction

 - Straightening work should only be carried out when the body is fully assembled.

-- Avoid tension in the body.
+- Avoid creating stress in the body.

 - If possible, keep the body assembled during the repair process.

-- safety cage
+- Safety cage

-- Collapse zones
+- Crumple zones

 Safety cage